kitsonk/kv-toolbox/README.md

 associated key.
 In order to deal with the size limitations of values, `set()` will transparently chunk up the blob into parts that can be handled by Deno KV.

-The blob can be a byte `ReadableStream` or array buffer like.
+The blob can be a byte `ReadableStream`, array buffer like, or a `Blob`.

 ### `get()`